-- a cover letter indicating your interest and information about your background, - your CV, including - the academic program you are part of, - name and contact information for your advisor (they will be contacted) - the type of research you are carrying out if you are at that stage, - as well as any prior cruise experience. - You may apply for more than one position with the same application.
+- o the academic program you are part of, - o name and contact information for your advisor (they will be contacted) - o any prior cruise experience (not required). - You may apply for more than one position with the same application.
 Please indicate the position(s) of interest. - It is also possible that other assistant-type positions will be available for one or more of the various lab teams.
 Please indicate if you are willing to have your application materials shared should these positions become available.
-Note compensation for such positions will likely be different from that described above.

-• Please send your materials in one email to all the relevant PI(s) and chief scientist so that everyone is aware of your interest(s).
+Note compensation for such positions will likely be different from that described above. - Please send your materials in one email to all the relevant PI(s) and chief scientist so that everyone is aware of your interest(s).

 Graduate students in good standing at US institutions will be given preference.
-Undergraduates, postdocs and non-students may also apply (though only student salary is covered).
+Undergraduates, postdocs, technicians and other non-students may also apply (though only student salary is covered).

-Application Deadline: February 21st, 2023, or until filled.
+Application Deadline: Sept.
+8th, 2023, or until filled.